brewchetta/dnd-random-event-cli/README.md

 Terminal version of a random event database for D&D. Gives the ability to add and edit random events as well as get random events based on tags.

+Version 0.1.3

 ## Installation

+Requires sqlite3 be installed as well as Ruby 2.6.1 or later.

-Run `rake install` in the app's directory in your terminal.
+Run `bundle install && rake install` in the app's directory in your terminal.

 ## Use